How to optimize your website UX with smart content

 With cookie users you can see their interests over time and tailor content based on what they appreciate.
 If a user is constantly visiting the kitchen section of an online interior store, it makes sense to show articles, boxes, or ads with kitchen appliances across your site to this group.

 Logged-in user: This final echelon of users present more possibilities than the previous two.
-These kinds of people have decided to set up a user account at your digital experience—the most common examples being online banks or online stores, like Amazon.
+These kinds of people have decided to set up a user account at your website or app—the most common examples being online banks or online stores, like Amazon.

-When users are logged in, you get a full utilisation of CRM information, as well as access to core systems.
-Now you can personalise even more, based on a detailed and certain navigation history for e-commerce, prompting relevant recommendations.
-Or if you’re fitting a specific demographics, you can get personalised advices or offers in banking and insurance while navigating your online banking site.
+When users are logged in, you get a full utilization of CRM information, as well as access to core systems.
+Now you can personalize even more, based on a detailed and specific navigation history for eCommerce, prompting relevant recommendations.
+Or if you’re fitting a specific demographics, you can get personalized advices or offers in banking and insurance while navigating your online banking site.

 A user segmentation is not the same as user levels.
 User levels describe what level of knowledge you have about the users, and limits the methods you can use to reach out to them.
 A user segmentation, however, takes for granted that you know something about your users, thereby enabling segmentation by factors like:

 Device (mobile, desktop, tablets)